IBM/universal-connectors/README.md

 # Guardium universal connector

-The Guardium universal connector enables Guardium Data Protection and Guardium Insights to get data from potentially any data source's native activity logs without using software taps.
-It includes support for various plug-in packages, requiring minimal configuration.
+The Guardium universal connector enables Guardium Data Protection and Guardium Insights to get data from potentially any data source's native activity logs without using software taps (S-TAPs- the software agent usually used in Guardium).
+The universal connector includes support for various plug-in packages, requiring minimal configuration.
 You can easily develop plug-ins for other data sources and install them in Guardium.

 ## Product versions
 Workflows differ for Guardium Data Protection and Guardium Insights.
 It is recommended to use our latest product versions.